EduMIPS64/edumips64/docs/developer-guide.md

 Compilation under Windows is possible by using the Windows Subsystem for Linux (WSL), exactly in the same way as you would do under Linux.

+### Mac OS X

+The build works under Mac OS X (tested with Catalina 10.15.2, JDK 1.8.0.92).

+The only thing that might not work out of the box is downloading the Gradle GWT plugins, as the Maven repo uses Let's Encrypt as a certificate issuer, which is not trusted by default by the JDK.

+Follow instructions [here](https://dev.cloudburo.net/2018/06/03/install-letsencrypt-certificate-in-the-java-jdk-keystore-on-osx.html) to import the Let's Encrypt root certificates in the JDK keystore.